nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

 ---
 The vast majority of users could reduce their boiler flow temperature given simple, tailored guidance.

-80% of those whose boilers were appropriate for the instructions reported changing their boiler settings.
+Eighty percent of those whose boilers were appropriate for the instructions reported changing their boiler settings.
 The mean rating for ease of use was 4.8 out of 5.

 When presented with the choice of leaving the app or viewing further guidance on heating, 86% of users opted to view personalised heating guidance instead of leaving the online tool.

 We asked users “Would you feel confident in adjusting your flow temperature in the future if you decide you need to tweak it?”
-Users reported a high level of confidence with an average rating of 4.7/5.
+Users reported a high level of confidence with an average rating of 4.7 out of 5.